Primary

 Browse all quadriceps exercises

-Also targets: Glutes, , Hamstrings
+Also targets: Glutes, adductors, Hamstrings

-Want Sumo Squat in your program?
+See where Sumo Squat fits in your weekly plan

 Stand with feet wider than shoulder width.